OAuth Integrations Guide

 3. Authorize the application on the provider’s page

-4. You’ll be redirected back to Superglue with tokens populated
+4. You’ll be redirected back to superglue with tokens populated

 OAuth Credential Fields